gwill1337/Net_logger/README.md

    sudo apt install python3-scapy
    ```

-2. Create/download/clone default_config.yaml, there you've default settings with ddos detect enabled you can off that or configurate your own config file. for this download config.yaml, open with nano or what you want and configurate your own config file, how apply it to logger below with flags.
+2. Clone default_config.yaml, there you've default settings with ddos detect enabled you can off that or configurate your own config file. for this download config.yaml, open with nano or what you want and configurate your own config file, how apply it to logger below with flags.
 3. Run net_logger.py from directory where this file located
    ```
    sudo python3 net_logger.py